What is Cross-Channel Marketing?

 Cross-channel marketing (also called multi-channel or omni-channel marketing) involves managing your brand's exposure across social media, mobile apps, websites, email and word-of-mouth recommendations.
 Cross-channel marketing provides customers an integrated, consistent experience across your brand.

-What is the multi-channel marketing campaign?
+What is a multi-channel marketing campaign?

 Multi-channel customer experience refers to user interaction with a brand through a number of channels.
 Customers today have access to companies across a variety of platforms, 24 hours a day, 7 days a week.
 They read emails on smartphones, comparison shop on tablets, research on social media and purchase in person.
 Between multiple channels these consumers have created a world where they are in control of a vast majority of the sales process.